Best Practices and FAQs for Mass Payments

 - Log in to your PayPal business account at www.paypal.com and view your recent activity by clicking Activity at the top of the page, then scroll down to the Activity list.
-Note that if you don't see Activity at the top of the page, navigate to History > Advanced Search and scroll down to the History list.

 - Directly above the list, enter the email address of your recipient and make sure that Email Address is selected in the Search for transaction dropdown menu.

 - Adjust the date range and click Search.
 Your recipient's payment appears in the list.

 - From the list, click on the title of the payment you want to cancel.
 The Details page for the specified item opens.

 A recipient told me that payment was not received.
 What could be the problem?

 Here are a few possible explanations: